 Respiratory problems: Menthol, which is abundantly present in peppermint oil, helps to clear the respiratory tract.
 It is also an effective expectorant and therefore provides instantaneous, though temporary, relief for numerous respiratory problems including nasal congestion, sinusitis, asthma, bronchitis, cold and cough.
 As a result, it is used in numerous cold rubs and balms.
 When these cold rubs are applied to the chest, they can quickly remove nasal and respiratory congestion.
 In one study, the use of peppermint oil proved to be antispasmodic, expectorant, and anti-inflammatory in nature, and considerably soothed the trachea inflammation and coughing in rats.
 Obviously, more human-based studies need to be made, but it has been a frequent part of alternative medicine for generations, and is highly respected for its use in relieving respiratory issues.

-Pain relief: Peppermint oil can be used externally in order to provide relief from pain.
+Pain relief: Pure peppermint essential oil can be used externally in order to provide relief from pain.
 It is believed that the presence of calcium antagonism in peppermint oil helps remove pain from affected areas.
 It is also cooling in nature and is subsequently used to help reduce fever.
 It is frequently called a “refrigerant”, meaning that it can provide an intensely cold sensation to any affected area.
 In case of injury, wound, or healing process, topically apply peppermint oil to the area to reduce swelling, relieve pain, and eliminate the chances of uncomfortable inflammation.

 Immune system: Peppermint oil can increase a person’s immunity to various diseases and is commonly employed by those people with weak immune systems or who seem to frequently suffer from illness.
 Peppermint oil is also known to have powerful antiviral, antibacterial, and antifungal effects, which is why it is used in so many alternative treatments.
 It is composed of camphor, menthol, and carvacrol, which are resistant to certain dangerous bacterial strain like E. coli, salmonella, and staph infections.
 The full range of resistance to bacteria is not quite known yet, but studies continue all the time.